perwin/pyimfit/docs/overview.md

 the output best-fit model image are both NumPy arrays, this is simple enough:

     residual_im = data_im - bestfit_model_im

+#### Getting the model description

+There are two ways to get a copy of the current model description (which will include the current best-fit parameter values if a successful fit was performed, though it will *not* include parameter error estimates).
+The first returns a `ModelDescription` object; the second returns a dict containing information about the model (which may be simpler to inspect).
+The dict format can then be used with `pyimfit.ModelDescription.dict_to_ModelDescription()` to generate a new ModelObject instance.

+    model_desc = imfitter.getModelDescription()

+    model_dict = imfitter.getModelAsDict()

 ### Generate a model image (without fitting)